mkrzmr/mkrzmr.github.io/about/publications.md

 2019: “Taking to the Digital Streets: A case study of hacktivism on the early web.”
 RESAW 19, The Web that Was: Archives, Traces, Reflections, University of Amsterdam, the Netherlands, June 19-21, 2019.
 [Click here to see my slides](https://mkrzmr.com/resaw_pres/index.html)

+2020: "Web defacements and takeovers and their role in web archiving" EWA20, Engaging with Web Archives Conference.
+Maynooth, Ireland [Video available](https://youtu.be/RtVJzfv7NhY)

 ## Chapters:

 “Towards a concept for archiving of hacked websites”, New Perspectives Reflections, Maynooth [Available now](http://mural.maynoothuniversity.ie/13352/)